freedomofpress/securedrop-workstation-ci/INSTALL.md

 sudo ./install/sd-ssh
 ```

-This will pull up the `sdci-repo-webhook.service` file.
-Edit it to fill in
+This will pull up the `.flaskenv` file.
+Edit it to fill in `SDCI_REPO_WEBHOOK_SECRET` and adjust the
-`SDCI_REPO_WEBHOOK_SECRET` and adjust the `FLASK_RUN_HOST` to the IP of your sd-ssh machine's
+`FLASK_RUN_HOST` to the IP of your sd-ssh machine's Tailscale IP so that the service listens only on
-Tailscale IP so that the service listens only on that interface.
+that interface.

 # Configure the scripts on GitHub